Ptolemies against Romans

 When Julius Caesar visited Egypt to check it out, the Ptolemaic (Greek) Pharaoh of Egypt, Cleopatra, begged him to help her.
 She wanted Caesar to help her fight a civil war against her teenaged brother and husband, Ptolemy.

 Julius Caesar did help Cleopatra get back into power, but he left Roman troops all over Egypt.
 Caesar also took Cleopatra (klee-oh-PAT-rah) back to Rome with him as his girlfriend, where they had a baby.
+(He was 52 and she was about 18.)
 When Julius Caesar was assassinated in Rome in 44 BC, Cleopatra went back home to Egypt.
-But she didn’t go alone: she took another Roman leader, Mark Anthony (who was also her next partner).
+But she didn’t go alone: she took another Roman leader, Mark Anthony (who was closer to her age, and also her next partner).

-But in a civil war between Julius Caesar’s nephew Augustus and Marc Anthony, Augustus finally defeated Antony and Cleopatra.
-They killed themselves (or maybe Augustus killed them) in 30 BC, and the Romans took over Egypt.
+But in a civil war between Julius Caesar’s nephew Augustus and Mark Anthony, Augustus finally defeated Antony and Cleopatra.
+After their defeat, they both killed themselves (or maybe Augustus killed them) in 30 BC, and the Romans took over Egypt.

 Learn by doing: Egyptian hieroglyphics